Documents, certificates, letters and notes available at British embassies in Abu Dhabi and Dubai.

 - administer an oath or attest a British national’s signature on a declaration or affirmation where evidence has been produced that the requesting authority will not accept any alternatives

-- consular civil marriages (if no other option available in the UAE is evidenced)
+- perform consular civil marriages (if no other option available in the UAE is evidenced)

-All customers for these services should email us at email@example.com.
+You should email us for these services at email@example.com.

 The British embassies in Abu Dhabi and Dubai are unable to advise on the legalities or the procedures for inter-country adoption.
 Further information can be found on the adoption pages and on the website of the Inter-country Adoption Centre.